holoviz/panel/doc/tutorials/basic/develop_editor.md

 # Develop in an Editor

-In this section you will learn the basics of developing Panel apps in an editor:
+In this section, we will learn the basics of developing Panel apps in an editor:

-- serve your app with *autoreload* using `panel serve app.py --autoreload`
+- Serve an app with *autoreload* using `panel serve app.py --autoreload`.
-- display the app in a *simple* browser tab inside your editor if possible
+- Display the app in a *simple* browser tab inside the editor if possible.
-- Inspect Panel objects via *hover* and `print`
+- Inspect Panel objects via *hover* and `print`.
-- Inspect a components parameters via `.param` and `.param._repr_html_()`
+- Inspect a component's parameters via `.param` and `.param._repr_html_()`.

 :::{admonition} Note
 Some of the features demonstrated in this guide might require special configuration of your specific editor.
-For configuration we refer you to the [Resources](#resources) section below and general resources on the web.
+For configuration, we refer to the [Resources](#resources) section below and general resources on the web.
 :::

 ## Install the Dependencies